 2. Do you recall a time when you sensed strongly that the Holy Spirit was convicting you about something?
 What was the situation and how did you respond?

 God strives with us, knocks on our heart's door, reproves us, calls us over and over again.
 If He had only warned us just one time, God would have shown us glorious mercy, wouldn’t He?
 God speaks, bringing spiritual conviction.

 God has several ways of speaking.

-a.
 Through His Holy Spirit

 Here are three wonderful verses (among many) about the Holy Spirit’s role in speaking to us: